awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-distribution.rst

 Disable a |CF| Distribution
 ============================

-If you want to deactivate or remove a distribution, change its status from deployed to disabled.
+To deactivate or remove a distribution, change its status from deployed to disabled.

 To disable the specified |CF| distribution, use the :CF-api:`DisableDistribution <API_DisableDistribution>` operation.